 What’s the most important thing for you to be able to do in English?
 If you’re like two thirds of Lingoda’s language learners, you answered: to be able to speak.
 And more than that, to be confident when speaking.
 We know it’s not easy.
-Read on for our tips on how to improve your speaking and feel great doing it.
+Read on for our tips from Laura, an English teacher, on how to improve your speaking and feel great doing it.

 Why is speaking so important?

 The vast majority of your experiences in using English are likely to be in spoken language.
 Going on holiday, forming business relationships, studying abroad, all of these situations require you to speak above anything else.

 As humans, we’re also constantly searching for connections in our lives, and the best way to connect with someone is by speaking to them.
 Whether it’s the Australian surfer you meet on Bondi Beach, or an elderly lady travelling alone in your hostel in Thailand, everyone has a story and hearing it can enrich our lives.
 The first time you have a conversation in foreign language is a memorable milestone for most language learners.
 It certainly beats sending your first email in English.

 The desire to speak to more people becomes a huge motivation to learn.
 So, speaking = motivation.